rhysd/Shiba/docs/customization.md

 ## File Extensions

-You can specify file extensions to watch with key `file_ext` as above table.
+You can specify file extensions to watch with key `file_ext` as described in above table.
 The extensions are array of string for each file types.
 Below is default configuration.

 ```yaml